Sayeeda Warsi – Muslims Don't Matter | How To Academy

 Sayeeda Warsi – Muslims Don’t Matter

 Sayeeda Warsi once said that Islamophobia has passed the dinner table test.
 Yet many refuse to even acknowledge it exists.
-She joins us for the anatomy of a prejudice.
+She joins Jess Phillips for the anatomy of a prejudice.

 Three grandfathers killed on the streets of England in three separate incidents by three different men.
 Each targeted simply for being Muslim — each attack a consequence of the insidious rise in Islamophobia in Britain.